 Before joining Trinity in 1984, Robertson was a senior lecturer in Marketing at the University of Auckland in New Zealand.
 His research interests center upon consumer behavior, international marketing, and branding.
-His publications appear in journals such as the Journal of Marketing Research, Psychology and Marketing, International Marketing Review, and the International Journal of Advertising.
+His publications appear in journals such as the Journal of Marketing Research, Psychology and Marketing, International Marketing Review, International Journal of Advertising, and the Journal of Brand Management.

 Robertson has served as a marketing consultant to a variety of organizations in the areas of marketing planning and strategy, promotion and marketing research.
 He has also served as an expert witness in federal and state courts providing testimony regarding trademark and trade dress infringement, likelihood of consumer confusion, unfair competition, and other marketing issues.

 B.S., University of California, Riverside

 "Integrated Branding with Mergers and Acquisitions", Journal of Brand Management, Vol 19, 5, 438-456.

 "The Relative Importance of Types of Information in the Foreign Market Selection Process," International Business Review, Vol. 10, 363-379.